General program questions

 How do I know if I am enrolled in Newton Power Choice and which option I have?

-Check your most recent Eversource electricity bill.
+Check your most recent Eversource electric bill.
 If you are enrolled in Newton Power Choice, your electricity supplier will be listed as “Direct Energy Newton Power Choice.”

-To check which program option you are enrolled in, look at the price that is used to calculate the supply charge portion of your bill:
+To check which program option you are enrolled in, look at the price that is used to calculate the Supply portion of your bill:

 Who is eligible to participate in Newton Power Choice?

 All metered electricity customers within the geographic boundaries of Newton are eligible to participate.
-All new Eversource Basic Service customers in Newton will be automatically enrolled within a few months of opening their electricity account.
+All new Eversource Basic Service customers in Newton will be eligible for automatic enrollment within a few months of opening their electricity account.
+Before being automatically enrolled, you will receive a notice by mail from the City with information about the program, including how to opt out if you do not wish to participate.

 I have signed my own contract with an electricity supplier.
 Can I participate?